Julia-Petrova/portfolio/portfolio/command_reference_sample.md

 ### Execution limitations

-* A query for a logical table is not available if the table participates in a running write operation.
+* A query on a logical table is not available if the table participates in a running write operation.
-* A query cannot be executed if ddl changes are denied in the logical database.
+* A query cannot be executed if DDL changes are denied in the logical database.

 ### Name limitations

-* The column name must be unique within the table and match the requirements to names described in Section <>.
+* The column name must be unique within the table and must meet the naming requirements described in Section <>.

 ### Partitioning limitations

-* After adding a column to a partitioned table, the same column must be added to every partition of the table and vise versa.
+* After adding a column to a partitioned table, the same column must be added to every partition of the table, and vise versa.

 ### Other limitations

 * The added column must be nullable.
 * Changing a table may require recreating the connected logical and materialized views.
-* The information schema is updated asynchronously, which is why the added column may appear in the information schema with a small delay.
+* The information schema is updated asynchronously, so the added column may appear there with a slight delay.

 ## Examples